You don’t need to dig all that deep under the surface to know how important customer satisfaction is, right?

-All this being said, it’s important to note that the relationship between satisfaction (or dissatisfaction) and retention isn’t a direct one.
+All this being said, it’s important to note that the relationship between customer satisfaction (or dissatisfaction) and customer retention isn’t a direct one.
 Rather, the relationship looks more like this:

 To truly maximize your chances of retaining your customers, you need to ensure they’re not just content with the service you’ve provided them—but that they’re completely blown away.

 While a lot of “little things” go into ensuring your customers’ satisfaction (which we’ll get to in a bit), it really all boils down to your ability to cater to your customers.

 That is, it’s all about the customer’s expectations from your company and your ability to live up to those expectations.